AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/steering-options/hydraulic-valve.md

 # Installation example

-Marek (maker of baraki valve) has a great set of pictures [here](https://photos.app.goo.gl/pQFi3ziAcnyhWgAR8) for installation on a Massey 5445
+Marek has a great set of pictures [here](https://photos.app.goo.gl/pQFi3ziAcnyhWgAR8) for installation on a Massey 5445